Virginia Tech® home

 Doctoral Scholars

-This collaborative program is led by ICTAS and jointly supported by significant contributions from the Graduate School, ICTAS, each scholar's college, and the scholar’s department/advisor.
-The program is a targeted recruitment tool for use by faculty and departments in five Virginia Tech colleges for attracting top Ph.D. candidates from outside of Virginia Tech.
-We strongly encourage the nomination of students from underrepresented groups in STEM disciplines.
+This collaborative program is led by ICTAS and jointly supported by significant contributions from the Graduate School, ICTAS, each scholar’s college, and the scholar’s department/advisor.
+The program is a targeted recruitment tool for use by faculty and departments in five Virginia Tech colleges for attracting top Ph.D. candidates from outside Virginia Tech.
+We strongly encourage nomination of students from underrepresented groups in STEM disciplines.

 Benefits